varneegatheva/Property-Maintenance-Logbook/README.md

   to load/save data to/from file
 - You can reload the state of my application by clicking "Load Properties/Inspections" button followed by the "View All Properties" button

+# Phase 4: Task 3
+- I would refactor the LogbookGUI class such that the constructor and setupMenu methods would have lines of code extracted out to reduce the number of lines and have them call those methods instead to increase readability